kanakiyajay/grunt-tasks/02-grunt-contrib-uglifyjs/README.md

 ## Dynamic filenames

-Most of the time there are more than 4 sub-projects and more than 40 javascript files in a project.
-Also what if you want to create a new min.js for every build containing its date for caching purposes ?
+Caching of files takes place depending upon the filename, so how do we create a new min.js for every build ?

 ```
   first_target: {